Content Mapping: How B2B Teams Align Content to the Buyer's Journey

 Consider individual pages on your website.
 Does a piece of content make more sense on your homepage than in your resource library?
 Should your product comparison page link to case studies or ROI calculators?

 Content mapping requires the right tools.
-You don't need a specialized content mapping platform, but you do need systems that support the workflow: storing the map, measuring performance, publishing content, tracking buyer progression, and enriching audience data.
+You do not need a specialized content mapping platform, but you do need systems that support the workflow: storing the map, measuring performance, publishing content, tracking buyer progression, and enriching audience data.

 Here are the tool categories that support content mapping: